 Southwest Behavioral & Health Services is a large and growing, non-profit community-based provider of behavioral health services with locations throughout the Phoenix metropolitan area, rural Maricopa County, Gila, Pinal, Mohave, Coconino, and Yavapai Counties.
 We are a well-established voice in the community with more than 115 sites, over seven hundred employees, and 40 years’ experience.

-We are currently seeking a Behavioral Health Professional Lead for our Children's Program to join our Bullhead City Outpatient Clinic.
+We are currently seeking a Lead Therapist for our Children's Program to join our Bullhead City Outpatient Clinic.
 Work hours are full time (40 hours/week) and clinic operation hours are M-F 8a-7pm.

 This is a combination role for a qualified licensed professional to provide both clinical treatment (75%) and clinical staff supervision (25%).
 In this position, you will provide screening, assessment, treatment planning, case management, crisis intervention, individual and/or group counseling services to adults with substance abuse and co-occurring disorders in an outpatient setting.
 Functions as an integral part of an interdisciplinary team in a lead role to develop and implement substance abuse treatment, assessment processes and programmatic goals, objectives and activities.
 Provides clinical supervision to clinical staff through individual and group staff meetings.
 Monitors and resolves problems associated with successful service delivery.

 - Minimum requirement consists of a 21-year age

 - Master’s degree in the Behavioral Health field (Psychology, Counseling, or Social Work) plus 1-2 years of full-time behavioral health experience.
 Supervisory experience preferred.